Machine Learning Model Selection Guide

 X_test_scaled = scaler.transform(X_test)

-Use a Pipeline to prevent this mistake entirely — it enforces the correct fit/transform order automatically.
+Use a Pipeline to avoid this mistake — it forces the right fit/transform order on its own.

 4. Using Accuracy on Imbalanced Classes